IMAT13/form-generator/README.md

 ### Contributing

 We welcome contributions from the community!
-If you encounter any issues or have feature requests, please create an issue in the repository.
+If you encounter any issues or have feature requests.

 ### License

-FormGenerator is distributed under the MIT License.

-Feel free to reach out if you have any questions or need further assistance.
+Feel free to reach out to me if you have any questions or need any more help.